goreleaser/goreleaser/www/docs/customization/announce.md

 title: Announce
 ---

-GoReleaser can also announce new releases, currently, to Twitter and Slack only.
+GoReleaser can also announce new releases, currently, to Twitter, Reddit and Slack only.

 It runs at the very end of the pipeline.